jcumby/PIEFACE/README.rst

 PIEFACE is open-source, distributed under an `MIT license <http://pieface.readthedocs.io/en/latest/license.html>`_.

-Use of the software should cite the article
+Use of the software should cite the article:

-.. seealso:: J. Cumby and J. P. Attfield, *Ellipsoidal Analysis of Coordination Polyhedra*, Nature Communications (2017).
+    J. Cumby and J. P. Attfield, Ellipsoidal Analysis of Coordination Polyhedra, Nature Communications (2017).

 =====